Overview of The Hartford Home Insurance

 Home Insurance Coverage

-The number of discounts available for The Hartford's home insurance are limited.
-But if you're able to stack a few of them together, they can add up to a nice savings.
+The number of discounts available for The Hartford's home insurance is limited.
+But if you're able to stack a few of them together, they can add up to nice savings.

 |Type of Discount||Description|